 According to industry research, at peak in 2018, the average truck hauled 3.73 loads per week, leaving reasonable room for 1.27 more loads if it weren't for excessive detention time.
 That equates to a potential additional $1,417 in revenue for the driver.
 How could this additional income impact carriers?

 It’s absolutely critical for small carriers, those with five trucks or less as well as single-truck owner-operators.
-These are business men and women.
-The opportunity to handle more loads in the same available time through lower detention make more efficient use of their time and helps them sustain a profit.
+These are businessmen and women.
+The opportunity to handle more loads in the same available time through lower detention makes more efficient use of their time and helps them sustain a profit.
 When they sit, they are essentially losing money.
 And when that happens, we lose them as providers and that capacity either goes away or to someone else.

 If detention time comes down by even 1 to 1.2 hours, pushing actual driving time up to 8 hours per day, that potentially could add up to 20 percent more available truck capacity into the supply chain.
 It’s just better utilization of what we have today, without adding any more resources.
 And it puts that much more money in the driver’s pocket, keeping them in the game.